-ISSUER or any nominated person under the UNDERTAKING, but does not include a beneficiary's drawing rights or documents presented by the beneficiary.
 (Source: Article 10 - Convention and UCC 5-113 (a))

-Cessation of right to demand payment
+Cessation of right to make presentation

-11. (1) Subject to subsection (3), the right of the beneficiary to demand honour of the UNDERTAKING ceases when:

-(a) the ISSUER has received a statement by the beneficiary of release from liability in a form referred to in section 6(2);

-(b) the beneficiary and the ISSUER have agreed on the termination of the UNDERTAKING in the form stipulated in the UNDERTAKING or, failing such stipulation, in a form referred to in section 6(2);

-(c) the amount available under the UNDERTAKING has been paid, unless the UNDERTAKING provides for the automatic renewal or for an automatic increase of the amount available or otherwise provides for continuation of the UNDERTAKING; or

-(d) the validity period of the UNDERTAKING expires in accordance with the provisions of section 12.
+- 11. (1) Subject to subsection (3), the right of the beneficiary to make presentation ceases when: - (a) the issuer has received a statement by the beneficiary of release from liability in a form referred to in section 6(2); - (b) the beneficiary and the issuer have agreed on the termination of the undertaking in the form stipulated in the undertaking or, failing such stipulation, in a form referred to in section 6(2); - (c) the amount available under the undertaking has been paid, unless the undertaking provides for the automatic renewal or for an automatic increase of the amount available or otherwise provides for continuation of the undertaking; or - (d) the validity period of the undertaking expires in accordance with the provisions of section 12.

-(2) The UNDERTAKING may stipulate, or the ISSUER and the beneficiary may agree elsewhere, that return of the document embodying the UNDERTAKING to the ISSUER, or a procedure functionally equivalent to the return of the document in the case of the issuance of the UNDERTAKING in non-paper form, is required for the cessation of the right to demand payment, either alone or in conjunction with one of the events referred to in subsections (1)(a) and (b).

-(3) In no case shall retention of any document by the beneficiary after the right to demand honour of an UNDERTAKING ceases in accordance with subsection 1(c) or (d) preserve any rights of the beneficiary under the UNDERTAKING.
+- (2) The undertaking may stipulate, or the issuer and the beneficiary may agree elsewhere, that return of the document embodying the undertaking to the issuer, or a procedure functionally equivalent to the return of the document in the case of the issuance of the undertaking in non-paper form, is required for the cessation of the right to demand payment, either alone or in conjunction with one of the events referred to in subsections (1)(a) and (b). - (3) In no case shall retention of any document by the beneficiary after the right to demand honour of an undertaking ceases in accordance with subsection 1(c) or (d) preserve any rights of the beneficiary under the undertaking.

 (Source: Article 11 - Convention; Article 11(2) is split into subsections (2) and (3))